What 2020 Democrats are saying about the allegations against Joe Biden

 Sen. Bernie Sanders

-Sanders, a Vermont independent whom Flores endorsed for president in 2016, responded to her allegation against Biden on CBS’s “Face the Nation” on Sunday.
+Sanders, a Vermont independent whom Flores endorsed for president in 2016, responded to her allegation against Biden on the CBS “Face the Nation” show Sunday.

 “I have no reason not to believe Lucy,” Sanders said.
 “And I think what this speaks to is the need to fundamentally change the culture of this country, and to create environments where women feel comfortable and feel safe.”